tdhd/kaggle-linux-git/README.md

 ### Processing the raw revision log

 To make this revision log useable for kaggle purposes we need to apply some postprocessing.
-We will do that with the help of this [processing script](process.py) or an interactive session with this [notebook](notebooks/revlog conversion.ipynb).
+We will do that with the help of this [notebook](notebooks/revlog conversion.ipynb).

 In that transformation to CSV we want to: